rahultesla/rahultesla/README.md

 - 👋 Hi, I’m @rahultesla
-- 👀 I’m interested in ...
+- 👀 I’m interested in building tools
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning algorithms and data structures
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on interesting open source projects
 - 📫 How to reach me (rahultesla_ on twitter)

 <!---